3bdezign/insta-likes/README.md

 select "insta-like"

+now select the first tab in your browser

-now in the ui.vision window at the top <click> "play macro"
+and finnally in the ui.vision window at the top click "play macro"

 # macro details